alicangnll/AliVPN/README.md

-# AliSSH - Secure and Fast SSH VPN Client for Windows<br>
+# AliVPN - Secure and Fast SSH VPN Client for Windows<br>

 # Description
 AliVPN is a program that performs a completely secure and encrypted VPN connection with an SSH server.
 AliVPN is completely open source and does not transfer any of your data to any source.